alexmacarthur/typeit/README.md

 ### Defining Strings

+#### In the Options Object
+The most common way to define strings to type is to pass them via the option object's `string` property, either as a string or array of strings.

 #### In Your HTML
-As a fallback for users without JavaScript, you may define strings in your HTML element.
+As a fallback for users without JavaScript, you can define strings in your HTML element.

 ```html
 <span class="type-it">Here is a string.</span>
 ```

 #### Using the type() Method
+Or, you can create a base instance, and define your strings using the `type()` method.
 See more on that in the [Companion Functions](#companion-functions) section.

 ### Typing Multiple Strings
 To define multiple strings, either use `<br>` tag to separate them in your target element, or pass an array into the instance you create.